Training Spiking Neural Networks Using Lessons From Deep Learning: The Neural Code

 \subsubsection{Latency Coded Outputs}

 There are numerous ways a neuron might encode data in the timing of a spike.
-As in the case with latency coded inputs, it could be that a neuron representing the correct class fires first.
+As in the case with latency-coded inputs, it could be that a neuron representing the correct class fires first.
 This addresses the energy burden that arises from the multiple spikes needed in rate codes.
-In hardware, the need for less spikes reduces the frequency of memory accesses which is another computational burden in deep learning accelerators.
+In hardware, the need for fewer spikes reduces the frequency of memory accesses which is another computational burden in deep learning accelerators.

 Biologically, does it make sense for neurons to operate on a time to first spike principle?
 How might we define `first' if our brains are not constantly resetting to some initial, default state?
-This is quite easy to conceptually address.
+This is quite easy to address conceptually.
 The idea of a latency or temporal code is motivated by our response to a sudden input stimulus.
 For example, when viewing a static, unchanging visual scene, the retina undergoes rapid, yet subtle, saccadic motion.
 The scene projected onto the retina changes every few hundreds of milliseconds.
 It could very well be the case that the first spike must occur with respect to the reference signal generated by this saccade.